Coventry R.F.C.: Rivalries

 The traditional local rivals are Moseley, with whom Cov enjoyed a regular and popular Boxing Day fixture.
 It was long considered one of English rugby's premier derbies.
-After decades in the top echelons of the game, both sides competed in the inaugural season of top- tier league rugby when it was instituted in 1987, but have since spent time bouncing between the first, second and third tiers (primarily the latter two).
-Recently a pre- season friendly has been arranged when the teams are not in the same division.
+After decades in the top echelons of the game, both sides competed in the inaugural season of top-tier league rugby when it was instituted in 1987, but have since spent time bouncing between the first, second and third tiers (primarily the latter two).
+Recently a pre-season friendly has been arranged when the teams are not in the same division.
 Cardiff and London Welsh were regular visitors to Coundon Road, promoting strong rivalries, with David Duckham scoring the most impressive try of his career against London Welsh in a match in 1973.

 Summary of league positions

 Prior to League Rugby, clubs were ranked in Merit Tables, the most prominent for English clubs being the Sunday Telegraph Merit Tables.
 Coventry were crowned 'winners' 3 times between 1964 and 1987 (70, 73 and 83), making them the joint 2nd most successful English team of the period, alongside Bristol and Leicester Tigers and behind London Welsh.

 In 1987 the RFU implemented a National League system.

+At the end of the 2022–23 season Covnetry finished 3rd in the RFU Championship, the highest finish the club have had in the professional era.

 Below is a list summarising Coventry's final league positions: